 IAQ Solutions for Healthy Lung Month

-Before opening your windows and doors, take a look at your local community’s Air Quality Index (AQI) rating.
-Having a mechanical ventilation system means you can turn to your HVAC system instead of natural ventilation when air quality is poor.
-Relying on open windows and doors when outdoor air quality is poor will directly result in poorer indoor air quality.
+Before opening windows and doors for more fresh air, make sure to take a look at your local Air Quality Index (AQI) rating.
+Or, better yet, having a whole-home mechanical ventilation system allows you to turn to your HVAC system instead of natural ventilation when air quality is poor.
+Relying on open windows and doors when outdoor air pollutant levels are high will directly result in poorer indoor air quality.

-- Using less toxic cleaning products without harmful chemicals or VOCs
+- Using less toxic cleaning products without harmful chemicals and VOCs

-- Walking and exercising outdoors when there is a low AQI value
+- Walking and exercising outdoors when AQI values are low

 These are just a handful of simple changes to make in your daily actions.
 Healthy Lung Month is the perfect time to take on easy lifestyle changes for better lung health!

-Dirty air filters greatly contribute to poor indoor air quality.
-Each time your HVAC system circulates air through a dirty or clogged filter, less air pollutants are captured and thus spread to every room in your home.
-This can cause a number of respiratory issues and exacerbate pre-existing issues.
-Furthermore, ensure that your air filters have a MERV 11 rating or higher!
+Dirty air filters significantly contribute to poor indoor air quality.
+Each time your HVAC system circulates air through a dirty or clogged filter, it captures fewer air pollutants, potentially spreading contaminants to every room in your home.
+This can cause a number of respiratory issues and exacerbate pre-existing health concerns.
+Furthermore, ensure that your home air filters have a MERV 11 rating at a minimum!
 The higher the rating, the better protected you are from allergens, VOCs and other air pollutants.

-In addition to providing basic climate information (temperature, humidity and air pressure), indoor air quality monitors inform on various air pollutant levels.
-This will allow you to resolve air quality, HVAC and filter issues before they escalate.
+In addition to providing basic climate information (temperature, humidity and air pressure), indoor air quality monitors provide information on various air pollutant levels.
+This will allow you to resolve air quality, HVAC system and home air filter issues before they worsen.